Researching home security products and how effective they are is a confusing, time-consuming process.

 Also, arm the system at night.
 Most alarm systems have nighttime settings that arm the entry points but disable the motion sensors inside so you don’t accidentally trigger it when you are home.

 This only works if your timed lights go on and off in different parts of the house at different times.
 Leaving lights on while you are gone is a pretty obvious tactic that many crooks have learned means "easy score."

 Crooks really start casing houses during the holidays (most of summer and in the weeks leading up to Christmas).
 If they see that your house has the exact same lights on two to three days in a row, it is almost a guarantee you aren't home.

 Have a friend or neighbor come over in the evening and put them inside, and have them switch lights around.
-A lot of crooks will use papers and mail to judge if a person is home or not over the holidays (and any time of the year), and if they see papers and mail coming and vanishing, especially with different lights changing, the risk of somebody being home is too great.
+A lot of crooks will use newspapers and mail to judge if a person is home or not over the holidays (and any time of the year), and if they see papers and mail coming and vanishing, especially with different lights changing, the risk of somebody being home is too great.

 Many homeowners inadvertently paint a giant bullseye on their property through seemingly simple mistakes.